INTERUNIT-UI

 Every InterUnit is implemented as an instance of a C++ struct called SInterUnit.

-This struct is initialised with function-pointers for its base functionality (such as a drawing to the screen and responding to user-input events).
+(such as a drawing to the screen and responding to user-input events).

-Every InterUnit loads function-specific function-pointers into an instance of SInterUnit,
+A specific InterUnit loads function-specific function-pointers into an instance of SInterUnit,

 and defines and implements an InterUnit-Protocol (IUProtocol).

-The SDK provides some base IUProtocols for:
+The SDK provides implemented IUProtocols for:

-3) a source-editor for editing the source-code of an InterUnit and
+1) a source-editor for editing the source-code of an InterUnit and

-4) an engagement-manager that loads and unloads InterUnits,
+2) an engagement-manager that loads and unloads InterUnits,

 interfaces with a device-specific UI-framework,